TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/49 - Ephesians/Ephesians 3/Ephesians 3.20.md

 ---

-Now unto him that is able to do exceeding abundantly above all that we ask or think, according to the power that worketh in us,
+Now to him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us,